• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

 Daiwa’s BG MQ punches way above its price.
-The Monocoque one-piece body is far more rigid than typical reels at this price point — it doesn’t flex under load, which keeps the gears aligned and the retrieve smooth.
+The Monocoque one-piece body is far more rigid than typical reels at this price point.
+It doesn’t flex under load, which keeps the gears aligned and the retrieve smooth.
 17.6 lbs of max drag handles any SoCal surf species, and the body is corrosion-resistant enough for regular beach use (though not as sealed as the Spinfisher or Saragosa).
 If you’re building your first dedicated surf setup and don’t want to spend $150+ on a reel, this is where to start.
 Pairs great with a budget surf rod for a complete setup under $250.
 Also does double duty as a yellowtail reel on the party boat.

 Best for Big Fish: Shimano Saragosa SW 5000